 After you type the second command, the HTML data in WebPage.asp is returned to the telnet client from the Web server.NOTE

 : This example assumes that the Web server is configured to use the default HTTP port (TCP 80).
 If the Web server is listening on a different port, substitute that port number in the first line of the example.
 Also, this example does not work properly over an HTTPS/SSL connection (TCP 443, by default), because the telnet client cannot negotiate the necessary encryption commands to establish the SSL session.
 Although an initial connection is possible over the HTTPS/SSL port, no data is returned when you issue a GET

 option enabled, so the second command does not appear to be received by the server, although it is.
-To enable Local Echo, use one of the following methods after the first command:
+To enable Local Echo

 Microsoft Windows 95, Microsoft Windows 98, Microsoft Windows Millennium Edition (Me), or Microsoft Windows NT 4.0

 - Click to select the Local Echo check box.